danielvarab/danielvarab.github.io/content/_index.md

 ## About Me
 I do research on multilingual text summarization in low-resource settings where transparency and data-efficiency is key.
 I am currently working on building datasets and quantifying the quality of data in an automatic fashion.
 I am an industrial Ph.D. at Novo Nordisk and am part of the [NLP North](https://nlpnorth.github.io/) research unit at the IT University of Copenhagen.
-I am supervised by [Natalie Schluter](https://natschluter.github.io/).
+I am supervised by [Christian Hardmeier](https://christianhardmeier.rax.ch).

 ## Publications